wildonion/twidis/README.md

-get last 100 tweets, mentions and replies of a specific user
+get 3000 tweets, mentions and replies of a specific user

 > all user's mentions will be published to the `user_mentions` channel using redis pubsub.